Chicago Sky vs. Los Angeles Sparks: Betting Trends, Record ATS, Home/Road Splits

 Sky Season Stats

-- While the Sky rank in the bottom five in the WNBA in points per game with 77.3 (third-worst), they rank sixth in the league with 82.4 points given up per contest.
+- While the Sky rank in the bottom five in the WNBA in points per game with 77.5 (second-worst), they rank fifth in the league with 81.1 points given up per contest.

-- Chicago is eighth in the WNBA with 34.3 rebounds per game so far this season.
-Meanwhile, it ranks seventh with 34.6 rebounds allowed per contest.
+- Chicago is ninth in the WNBA with 34.3 rebounds per game so far this season.
+Meanwhile, it ranks fifth with 34.5 rebounds allowed per contest.

-- This season, the Sky rank fourth in the league in assists, delivering 19.9 per game.
+- The Sky rank fifth in the WNBA with 19.7 dimes per game.

-- So far this year, the Sky are making 7.1 three-pointers per game (fifth-ranked in WNBA) and are shooting 34.5% (sixth-ranked) from downtown.
+- This year, the Sky are sinking 7.2 treys per game (fifth-ranked in WNBA) and are shooting 35.1% (fourth-ranked) from three-point land.

-- Chicago is allowing opponents to put up a 32.4% three-point percentage this season (fourth-ranked in WNBA), but it has thrived by allowing just 6.4 threes per game (second-best).
+- Chicago is allowing opponents to put up a 32.3% three-point percentage this season (fourth-ranked in WNBA), but it has provided a lift by allowing just 6.2 threes per game (second-best).

 Ready to put your picks to the test?
 Use code GNPLAY at this link to get a bonus offer for new players at BetMGM.